MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/migrate-packages.md

 - [A personal access token](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) to authenticate with Azure DevOps.

-## Install the PowerShell module
+## Install PowerShell module

+Using the command line interface, run the provided commands to install and import the PowerShell module.
+You can also download the migration scripts directly from the [azure-artifacts-migration](https://github.com/microsoft/azure-artifacts-migration) GitHub repository.

 ### [Windows](#tab/Windows/)

-1. Open an elevated PowerShell prompt window.
+1. Open a PowerShell prompt window.

 1. Run the following commands to install the `AzureArtifactsPackageMigration` PowerShell module and import it into your current session.